 At this step, you will need a fabric onto which you will embroider a patch.
 This will again depend on the type of your patches, threads and type of stitches.
 For example, twill material is considered the best material for making custom embroidered patches for uniforms.

-Therefore, you should make selection of your fabric after giving enough thoughts to the overall design of your patch as well as the number of stitches that you intend to sew on it.
+Therefore, you should make a selection of your fabric after giving enough thought to the overall design of your patch as well as the number of stitches that you intend to sew on it.

 5. Hoop the Fabric

 Now that you have chosen the right fabric for your specific type of patch, you need to hoop it using an appropriate stabilizer.
 A water-soluble stabilizer is the most commonly used stabilizer for creating patches and it helps keep the fabric taut and firm in order to produce a wrinkle-free embroidery.

 Always iron the fabric before using the stabilizer so that it doesn’t have any wrinkles.
 Make sure that the fabric is firmly attached to the stabilizer and there should be no creasing in it.
 Once you properly hoop the fabric with a stabilizer, you need to set it its layout before you start the embroidery and this what we will discuss in the next step.